 Healthy Start believes every woman deserves to know if she or her baby is at risk.
 After completing the Healthy Start Screen, the doctor’s office or delivering facility will refer to Healthy Start based on answers provided on the Screening Form.
 Healthy Start and the doctor’s office continually communicate with each other to make sure mom and baby have the best experience possible.

-Even if women do not feel Healthy Start is the right program for them, by participating and initialing “Yes” to being screened, their de-identified statistical information can be gathered to help improve health care for all of Florida’s moms and babies.
+Even if women do not feel Healthy Start is the right program for them, by participating and initiating “Yes” to being screened, their de-identified statistical information can be gathered to help improve health care for all of Florida’s moms and babies.

 How Healthy Start Works: